MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 Navigate to the folder that corresponds to the TOC location determined for your article in step 1.
 That folder contains the Markdown files for all articles in that section.
 If necessary, create a new folder to place the files for your content.
 The main article for that section is called *index.md*.

 For images and other static resources, create a subfolder called **media** inside the folder that contains your article, if it doesn't already exist.
 Inside the **media** folder, create a subfolder with the article name (except for the index file).

 For **code snippets**, create a subfolder called **snippets** inside the folder that contains your article, if it doesn't already exist.
 Inside the **snippets** folder, create a subfolder with the article name.
 In most cases, you'll have code snippets for all three of the main .NET languages, C#, F#, and Visual Basic.
-In that case, create sub-folders named **csharp**, **fsharp**, and **vb** for each of the three projects.
-For simplicity, use the **snippets** folder for your project in the C# Guide, F# Guide, and Visual Basic Guide.
-Those areas typically have snippets for one language.
+In that case, create subfolders named **csharp**, **fsharp**, and **vb** for each of the three projects.
+If you're creating a snippet for an article under the [docs/csharp](https://github.com/dotnet/docs/tree/master/docs/csharp), [docs/fsharp](https://github.com/dotnet/docs/tree/master/docs/fsharp), or [docs/visual-basic](https://github.com/dotnet/docs/tree/master/docs/visual-basic) folders, the snippet will only be in one language so you can omit the language subfolder.

 Code snippets are small, focused examples of code that demonstrate the concepts covered in an article.
-Larger programs, intended for download and exploration should be located in the [dotnet/samples](https://github.com/dotnet/samples) repository.
+Larger programs intended for download and exploration should be located in the [dotnet/samples](https://github.com/dotnet/samples) repository.
 Full samples are covered in the section on [Contributing to samples](#contribute-to-samples).

 Be sure to follow the proper Markdown syntax.
 For more information, see the [template and markdown cheatsheet](dotnet-style-guide.md).